Cost of Getting A Car In Singapore 2018: What Contributes To The High Car Price?

 As for vehicles with OMV above S$20,000, they will be taxed differently based on the incremental OMV.

 Vehicular Emissions Scheme (VES)

-The Vehicular Emissions Scheme (VES) is implemented starting 1 January 2018, on all new cars, taxis and newly imported used cars.
+The Vehicular Emissions Scheme (VES) was implemented starting 1 January 2018 on all new cars, taxis and newly imported used cars.

 The objective of it is to encourage buyers to choose a more environmental model of car.

 It assesses vehicles on four additional pollutants – hydrocarbons (HC), carbon monoxide (CO), nitrogen oxides (NOx), and particulate matter (PM).
 All these on top of carbon dioxide (CO2) emissions.
 The VES rebate or surcharge for the vehicle will be determined by the worst-performing pollutant of the five being assessed.

 Here are the different bands and their rebate or surcharge (applicable from 1 January 2018 to 30 June 2018):

 The rest of the cost includes:

 Let’s also not forget Goods and Services Tax (GST) which is imposed on OMV and Excise Duty.

 Example: Price of A Honda Civic i-VTEC in Singapore